ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 This will add a section to the user's `$HOME/.bashrc`, which activates the shared conda base environment upon login.
 For activating an environment users just run `conda activate myenv` as usual.
 This works for both shared and the user's own environments.

-If users prefer not to automatically activate conda upon login, they can also run
+If users prefer not to automatically activate conda upon login, they can also run:
 ```bash
 source /apps/conda/bin/activate [optional_conda_env_name]
 ```